-Protein-packed soybeans are tossed with crunchy vegetables and spicy peanut dressing in this Asian-inspired Edamame Salad.
+Protein-packed soybeans are tossed with crunchy vegetables and spicy peanut dressing in this easy Edamame Salad.

 I’m usually more of a salad-on-the-side kind of gal, opting for tacos, bowls, or noodles over a bowl of greens just about all of the time.